Values, Vision & Mission

 Similarly, Steve Jobs declares at the launch of Apple’s epic Think Different campaign, “to me, marketing is about values” followed by his observation “our customers want to know what we stand for.”
 See my Notes from Drydock post and link to Steve’s speech.

-That “WHY” (our what-we-stand-for, reason-to-be, or purpose) is typically expressed in branding & marketing as core values, vision, and mission.
+That “WHY” (our what-we-stand-for, reason-to-be, or purpose) is typically expressed in strategic planning, branding, and marketing as core values, vision, and mission.

 Values

-Values reflect the core beliefs that influence your company’s behavior (how the business or nonprofit operates).
-Values shape culture.
+Values reflect the core beliefs that influence your company’s behavior — how you want to show up.

 Vision

-Vision is the big-picture view of what you want your organization, industry, community, or world to become (the change you want to be).
-Vision shapes goals.
+Vision is the big-picture view of what you want your organization, industry, community, or world to become — the change you want to be.

 Mission